ERROR! Can not generate PDF: Invalid color value 'currentcolor'

 Does the patient need a loading dose?

-· Initial loading dose of 25mg/kg (maximum 2g) by IV infusion recommended for critical care patients, haematology/oncology patients, and if recommended by Microbiology or Infectious Diseses.
+· Initial loading dose of 25mg/kg (maximum 2g) by IV infusion recommended for critical care patients, haematology/oncology patients, complicated infections e.g. endocarditis, osteomyelitis, bloodstream infection, meningitis, or MRSA pneumonia, and if recommended by Microbiology or Infectious Diseses.

 · Use actual body weight to calculate the dose.